tagion/tagion/docs/docs/protocols/consensus/HashGraph.md

 ```

 ## Intermediate Seen Mask
-The intermediate_seen_mask is set when is set, when the witness_seen_mask changed
+The intermediate_seen_mask is set when is set, when the witness_seen_mask are changed
 ```
 intermediate_seen_mask = intermediate_seen_mask | mother.intermediate_seen_mask
 if (witness_seen_mask add a bit)